JWalshe86/Nags-With-Notions/README.md

 ## As a new visitor

-I would like to understand what the product is
+- I would like to understand what the product is.
-I would like to be able to find information on the website easily I would like to know the menu, contact, prices, location and opening times I would like social media links to other content by the supplier I would like to be able to easily message the owners
+- I would like to be able to find information on the website easily.
+- I would like to know the menu, contact, prices, location and opening times.
+- I would like social media links to other content by the supplier.
+- I would like to be able to easily message the owners.

 ## As a returning visitor

-I would like to see updates in the menu and pricing.
+- I would like to see updates in the menu and pricing.
+- I would like to be able to give feedback on the product.

 # Design UXD